Rajiv Gandhi Indoor Stadium

-Regional Sports Centre, also known as Rajiv Gandhi Indoor Stadium is a multipurpose sports centre in Kochi, Kerala, India.
+Regional Sports Centre, also known as Rajiv Gandhi Indoor Stadium, is a multipurpose sports centre in Kadavanthra, Kochi, Kerala, India.

 The stadium is situated in 4 acre of land, the centre has the facilities for badminton, tennis, basketball, table tennis, swimming, billiards and indoor cricket.
-It is situated next to the Indira Gandhi Sports Stadium.

 This indoor stadium has a capacity of 10,000 persons and is named after former Indian Prime Minister Rajiv Gandhi.

 Indoor tennis complex has four synthetic courts with modern technology.
 It was inaugurated in 2000 by Padma Bhushan Ramanathan Krishnan.